CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/dynamic_groups.md

 The dynamic occupancy introduces the capability to handle multiple **exposure** groups within an event.
 Instead of having one single set of parameters for all the exposed (susceptible) occupants, this feature enables the model to have *n* groups, each with a specific occupancy profile and set of short-range interactions.
 This will facilitate more accurate risk assessments in a more heterogenous environment.
 This can also be used to define dynamic groups for the [CO<sub>2</sub> fitting algorithm](fitting_algorithm.md).

 !!!note
     When in development mode, this feature enables the model to have *n* groups, each with their specific characteristics, e.g. masks, physical activity or host immunities.
+For more details see [here](#model-generator-development-mode).

 This page covers the [description](#feature-description), [input structure](#input-structure), and [results structure](#output-structure) of this feature.